Crystals

 History

-The practice of crystal therapy predates history, in much the same way as herbal medicine.
+The practice of crystal therapy (crystal healing) predates history, in much the same way as herbal medicine.
 Primitive man was in tune with his environment and would have known of the valuable energy of crystals, particularly quartz.

-The Old and New Testaments refer to crystals.
-Native North Americans and other so-called ‘primitive’ cultures used them in amulets and talismans
+• Native North Americans and other so-called ‘primitive’ cultures used them in amulets and talismans

 Many ancient stone sites were built on or near geological faults, where rocks undergo great pressures and crystal structures abound.
 These sites are known for their powerful energetic properties.